ajs-voices/once-upon-a-dream/scenes/031-alone-time.md

 His idea of just must be off, or he was busy.
 What was he doing?
 It had been a good twenty minutes since my phone rang.
 "Yeah, I didn't hear my phone.
 Sorry."

-"Whatever.
-I'm just closing up.
+"WIt's okay, I'm just closing up.
 I have an hour to kill so I'm taking my time."

 "Why are you killing time?"
 I asked curious as to what reason he'd need an hour to close.
 Or why he'd choose to kill time cleaning.